Online and stochastic Douglas-Rachford splitting method for large scale machine learning: Computational experiments

 \section{Computational experiments}

-In this section, we demonstrate the performance of oDRs and ioDRs to solve lasso and logistic regression problems.
-We present simulation results to show the convergence of the objective in oDRs and ioDRs.
+In this section, we demonstrate the performance of oDRs and sDRs in solving several machine learning problems.
+We present simulation results to show the convergence of the objective in oDRs and sDRs.
 We also compare them with batch DRs and OADM~\cite{wang2012online}.
-We set $\lambda_t=1$ for all the updates of $u_{t+1}$, and $\lambda=[0.1, 1, 10]$.
+We set $\lambda_t=1$ for all the updates of $u_{t+1}$, and $\lambda=[0.1, 1, 10, 20]$.
+All the experiments show that oDRs and sDRs outperform OADM.